Lisacai2023/CSI255_DeliverCar/README.md

       - Add destroy function,  when picking up a package, the package disappears.
 Adding restriction condition allow to pick up one package each time.
     - Lessons Learned:
       - Learning layer override priority function, put things in different layers when adding assets in game layout design.
-      - How to disappears things by using destory funcition
+      - How to disappears things by using destroy function
       - Add tag to print interaction statements on the console.
   - Week7